 I read that there were large boulders marking the trail, but it was almost impossible to make that out once we were among them.
 So, we just scrambled up the safest-looking route.

 Although the stunning views behind us were tempting, looking behind us made us dizzy.
 And we tried not to stop too often anyway, because there weren’t many places that felt stable enough to relax.
 When we did take a water or snack break, the spiders crawling around on the wobbly stones ushered us along.

 Even though we trekked along diligently, that didn’t mean we were fast.
-About a half-dozen people passed us as we made our way slowly but surely to the top of the mountain.
-However, many did seem to be in much better shape than us.
+About a half-dozen people passed us as we made our way slowly but surely to the top of the Gros Morne Mountain.
+However, many did seem to be in much better shape than us, probably locals that did this for fun.
 Buddy swears one guy had calves the size of his torso, and another told us he was hitch-hiking around the world.
 No big deal.

-Initially our trail was rock, but eventually it turned into a wooden boardwalk trail with stairs and I was beaming.
-This would be so much easier on the way down!
+Initially, our trail was rock, but eventually, it turned into a wooden boardwalk trail with stairs and I was beaming.
+The hike down Gros Morne Mountain would be so much easier!

 We even saw a moose as we wandered down the trail.
 And the views of the nearby mountains and fjords were gorgeous.